Born This Way: How to Meet The Needs of Your Dog’s Breed

 Working breeds, including gundog breeds, such as Cocker Spaniels, Labrador Retrievers and German Shepherds, require a ‘job’ to stay mentally stimulated.
 Ria notes that without a job, these dogs might find their own, often undesirable, activities to keep themselves occupied.
 “In my opinion, they need a job otherwise they will find a job to do – and you probably won’t like it!”

-These ‘jobs’ aren’t real jobs of course (leave that to the cats) but something that gives your dog a purpose, or instructions to follow.
-This could be anything from agility training and obedience work, to engaging in activities such as scent work or herding trials.
+These ‘jobs’ aren’t real jobs of course (leave that to the catsopens in a new tab) but something that gives your dog a purpose, or instructions to follow.
+This could be anything from agility trainingopens in a new tab and obedience work, to engaging in activities such as scent work or herding trials.

 On the other hand, “Working dogs like to pick things up with their mouths,” says Ria.
 “Try not to rely on just throwing a ballopens in a new tab [as your main activity with them] – because they love it and will chase it forever – as its key they don’t become ball obsessed, either.”